Boise Personal Injury Lawyer

 The construction industry has some of the highest employee injury rates in the country due to the tremendous safety risks on construction sites.

 Though you may be entitled to workers compensation benefits, they often aren’t enough to cover the full extent of your damages.
-A work injury that is caused by another person and prevents you from working—temporarily or permanently—may warrant the filing of a personal injury claim.
-Fault in these types of accidents will typically fall on either your supervisor, a colleague, or a third party.
+A work injury that is caused by another person and prevents you from working—temporarily or permanently—may warrant the filing of a Boise personal injury claim.

 Motor Vehicle Accidents

-Probably the most common of all accident types, motor vehicle accidents happen when a tractor-trailer, motorcycle, pedestrian, automobile, or bicyclist collides with another vehicle.
+Probably the most common of all accident types in Boise, motor vehicle accidents happen when a tractor-trailer, motorcycle, pedestrian, automobile, or bicyclist collides with another vehicle.
 More often than not, the other involved driver, vehicle parts manufacturers, and/or the Idaho Department of Transportation will be found culpable in motor vehicle collisions.

 Laws You Should Know